Rob Kapilow

 Kapilow’s range of activities is astonishingly broad, including his What Makes It Great?® presentations (now for over 20 seasons in New York and Boston), his family compositions and Family Musik® events, his Citypieces, corporate programs, and residencies with institutions as diverse as the National Gallery of Canada and Stanford University.
 The reach of his interactive events and activities is wide, from Native American tribal communities in Montana and inner-city high school students in Louisiana to audiences in Kyoto, Istanbul, and Kuala Lumpur, and from tots barely out of diapers to musicologists in Ivy League programs.

-During the 2023/2024 season he returns to the Celebrity Series of Boston, Stanford Live!, Cerritos Center for the Performing Arts, and Merkin Concert Hall at the Kaufman Music Center.
-New What Makes It Great?® programs this season include The Music of Simon and Garfunkel and a program on Lili and Nadia Boulanger.
-Rob also returns to the Saint Paul Chamber Orchestra as Artistic Partner to lead Haydn’s Symphony No. 104 “Salomon.”
+During the 2024/2025 season he returned to the Celebrity Series of Boston, Stanford Live!, Cerritos Center for the Performing Arts, and Merkin Concert Hall at the Kaufman Music Center and launches a new What Makes It Great?® series with Music Toronto.
+New WMIG programs this season include Tchaikovsky’s The Nutcracker and a program on Ella Fitzgerald & Oscar Peterson called Anything But Standard.

-Mr. Kapilow’s large-scale choral/orchestral composition, We Came to America, based on inter-generational immigrant stories which will have its world premiere in January 2024 at the New Jersey Performing Arts Center in conjunction with the Thurnauer School of Music of the Kaplan JCC of the Palisades and the New Jersey Symphony.
+Mr. Kapilow’s large-scale choral/orchestral composition, We Came to America, based on inter-generational immigrant stories had its world premiere in January 2024 at the New Jersey Performing Arts Center in conjunction with the Thurnauer School of Music of the Kaplan JCC of the Palisades and the New Jersey Symphony.

 Kapilow is an award-winning author of three books.
 All You Have To Do Is Listen, published by Wiley/Lincoln Center won the PSP Prose Award for Best Book in Music and the Performing Arts.
 What Makes it Great?, also published by Wiley/Lincoln Center, was the first book of its kind to be specially designed for the iPad with embedded musical examples.
 His latest book, Listening for America: Inside the Great American Songbook from Gershwin to Sondheim, published by Norton/Liveright received wide critical acclaim and was a finalist for the Marfield Prize.
 In June 2020, he signed a new, two-book contract with Norton/Liveright, and he is currently hard at work researching and writing both books, the first on the music of the Woodstock Generation.